-The UK and global economy and the HE sector will continue to face considerable challenges associated with the ongoing impact of the coronavirus pandemic and potential changes in government policy.
-The sector will need to be flexible in adapting to these changes and The University of Chichester is well placed to respond to these challenges and face them with great resilience, a sense of community and the support of its students and staff.
+The Board of Governors recognises the current inflationary challenges and the impact these may have on the University, the health and safety of our community and the student experience in the 2022/23 academic year and beyond.
+The University of Chichester is well placed to respond to these challenges and face them with great resilience, a sense of community and the support of its students and staff.